UW-GAC/anvil-util-workflows/README.md

 Workflow to back up the data currently stored in data tables in a workspace to a folder in the cloud bucket associated with that workspace.
 The data tables are exported in tsv format.
-A json file is also provided containing the mapping between data table name and output file, which could be used as an input to validate_data_model if the user wishes to restore data tables using these tsvs.
+A json file containing the mapping between data table name and output file is also created, which could be used as an input to `validate_data_model` if the user wishes to restore data tables using these tsvs.

 The user must specify the following inputs: